Tangent curves to degenerating hypersurfaces: Obstruction bundle and virtual push-forward

 and therefore this term has perfect amplitude contained in $[0,1]$.
-On the other hand, the second term of \eqref{eqn: second exact triangle 3} has perfect amplitude contained in $[-1,1]$, and thus (by the same argument as in the proof of Proposition \ref{prop: POT over A1}) we conclude that $\EE_{\Kup^{\log}(\Xcal_0)|\Kup(X)}$ has perfect amplitude contained in $[-1,1]$.
+The second term of \eqref{eqn: second exact triangle 3} has perfect amplitude contained in $[-1,1]$, and thus (by the same argument as in the proof of Theorem~\ref{prop: POT over A1}) we conclude that $\EE_{\Kup^{\log}(\Xcal_0)|\Kup(X)}$ has perfect amplitude contained in $[-1,1]$.

 On the other hand, the first two terms of \eqref{eqn: compatible triple for pushforward} are both of perfect amplitude contained in $[-1,0]$, from which it follows that the final term is of perfect amplitude contained in $[-2,0]$.
 Combining these two observations, we conclude that $\smash{\EE_{\Kup^{\log}(\Xcal_0)|\Kup(X)}}$ is of perfect amplitude contained in $[-1,0]$.
-There is a morphism of exact triangles
+The axioms of a triangulated category produce a morphism of exact triangles

 and two applications of the Four Lemma show that the right-hand vertical morphism